HealthInformaticsUT/Cohort2Trajectory/README.md

 Development
 ===========
 Cohort2Trajectory is being developed in R Studio.
+Feel free to contact the maintainer with questions: markus.haug@ut.ee

 Citation
 ===========